omarr-gamal/Duck-Duck-Oh-Backend/README.md

 - Add documents to the search engine via a POST request to the `/documents` endpoint.
 The request should include a `body` field in the JSON payload, which should contain the HTML body of the document.

 - Search for documents that contain a given search term by making a GET request to the `/search` endpoint.
 This endpoint requires a `query` parameter in the query string, which should contain the search term.
 The search engine will return a list of documents that contain the search term, ranked by relevance.

+- Search for images by making a GET request to the `/search/images` endpoint.
+This endpoint requires a `query` parameter in the query string, which should contain the search term.
+The search engine will return a list of images and the document that contains the image, ranked by relevance.

 - The search engine includes a spell checker that will automatically correct any misspellings in the search term.
 To disable this feature, include a `no_spell_check` parameter with a value of `true` in the query string of the `/search` endpoint.